MarcS2/fs-journal/notes/10-vue.md

 Params Args
 - entire objects can be passed down as args this can only be done in a v-for ie a forEach cause that's where you have access to it.

+10/24

+v-for
+in a v-for they required a v-bind key that is unique to that data ie id, name,